American Red Cross First Aid, CPR and AED Training

 About Slate Medical LLC

-Slate Medical LLC (Slate Medical) provides first aid & CPR supplies and training to assist organizations with building and maintaining their workplace first aid programs.
+Slate Medical provides first aid & CPR supplies and training to assist organizations with building and maintaining their workplace first aid program.

-The founding mission of Slate Medical is to educate as many people as possible about recognizing and responding to sudden cardiac arrest, stroke, and other medical emergencies while in the workplace and elsewhere.
+In addition, Slate Medical strives to educate people about how to recognize and respond to sudden cardiac arrest, stroke, and other medical emergencies while in the workplace and elsewhere.